Early February at Cluny & Kenmore Winter Week.......

 Explore this magical woodland garden and discover some of Perthshire’s most fascinating plants and wildlife.

 The garden was created by Bobby and Betty Masterton.
 When they arrived in the 1950s there were a few trees – conifers, beeches and oak, but more notably the two magnificent Wellingtonias you can see today.
-One of them is Britain’s widest conifer, with a girth of 11 metres.
+One of them has a girth of over 11m.
 Although over 150 years old, these natives of North America are still youngsters as the trees can live for a thousand years.

 Please